CORMO-RAN: Lossless Migration of xApps in O-RAN: Experimental Analysis

 \subsection{Temporal KPIs Analysis}

 We recall that the temporal \glspl{kpi} of the stateful migration process are the migration downtime and the total migration duration, respectively denoted as $T_{\mathrm{D}}^{\mathrm{SM}}$ and $T_{\mathrm{M}}^{\mathrm{SM}}$.
-These can be characterized via the \gls{pam} model~\cite{calagna2024design} which describes them as functions of the state size (well approximated by the memory usage $M_k$), and the dirty-page rate.
+These can be characterized via the \gls{pam} model~\cite{calagna2024design} which describes them as functions of the xApp memory usage $M_k$, and the dirty-page rate.
 To analyze the dirty-page rate in a way that is independent of the state size, we use its normalized version $r_k$ with respect to the minimum and maximum dirty-page rate values a microservice can achieve.
 The former is 1\,page/s and the latter is total number of pages allocated in memory per second.
 By focusing on the least and most demanding classes, i.e., A and D, we now characterize $M_k$ and $r_k$ and the corresponding values for the \glspl{kpi}.

 Fig.~\ref{work06:fig:mem_dpr_vs_state_size} shows $M_k$ and $r_k$ for varying state size $\rho$ and xApp classes.
-We notice that the values of $M_k$ are significantly higher than $\rho$ and they are independent of $k$, as $M_k$ is affected by neither the message size nor the message frequency.
+We notice that the values of $M_k$ of the DRL-xApp are significantly higher than $\rho$ and they are independent of $k$, as $M_k$ is affected by neither the message size nor the message frequency.
 Also, $r_k$ takes large values, which indicates that most of the xApp memory content changes every second and these variations are independent of the xApp class.
 This behavior is because (i) the xApps's \gls{ai} model consumes more memory than that used to store the \glspl{kpm} received over E2; and (ii) the execution of \gls{ai} models requires frequent allocation/release of memory pages to handle tensors~\cite{gao2020estimating}.
 Despite these results have been obtained by using the DRL-based xApp architecture from \cite{bonati2021intelligence}, they can be extended to general AI-based xApps, whose models and workload characteristics may vary, but still be dominant in terms of memory consumption.
+Looking at the results for the KPM-xApp (Fig.~\ref{work06:fig:mem_dpr_vs_state_size_KPM}), we observe that the values of $M_k$ are considerably lower than those of the DRL-xApp.
+Also, $r_k$ is now strongly correlated with $\rho$, thus ranging from small to large values.
+This behavior is due to the absence of the AI model, which makes the xApp state the dominant contribution to the overall memory usage.
+Nevertheless, despite such difference in behavior, both $M_k$ and $r_k$ remain independent of the traffic class $k$ as in the DRL-xApp case, yielding that frequency and size of the KPM messages have no impact on the way in which dynamic memory is managed by the operating system.